-7 UNR Supplemental student health and accident insurance is available (on an optional basis) to all students at UNR who are registered for 6 or more credits and are also enrolled in the UNR Student Health Center.
+4 UNR Supplemental student health and accident insurance is available (on an optional basis) to domestic undergraduate and graduate students at UNR who are registered for 6 or more credits and are also enrolled in the UNR Student Health Center.

-8 UNLV insurance is available to NSC students.
+5 UNLV insurance is available to NSC students.